appacademy/Module-2-Resources/README.md

 ### How do I connect my own repo?

--   Please consult our [git flow guide][git flow] which has step by step instructions with pictures.
+-   Please consult our [git flow guide][git flow] which has step by step instructions with images for extra details.

 ##### [Back to the top][top]